ioanalexandruonati/todo-web-app/README.md

 # What I learned & used intensively:

 - backend: Java Servlets, MVC design, Postgresql querries and database Connection, online deployment to Heroku;
-- frontend: HTML, CSS, JSP & JSTL, Bootstrap 4;
+- frontend: HTML, CSS, JSP & JSTL, Bootstrap 4 & a bit of Javascript;

 # How it works: